anywhichway/reasondb/README.md

 # reasondb

-A 100% native JavaScript client and server database with a SQL like syntax, streaming analytics, 18 built-in predicates (including soundex and RegExp matching), in-line fat arrow predicates, predicate extensibility, fully indexed Dates and Arrays, joins, nested matching, and swapable persistence engines in as little as 45K.
+A 100% native JavaScript client and server database with a SQL like syntax, columnar projections, object instance result sets, streaming analytics, 18 built-in predicates (including soundex and RegExp matching), in-line fat arrow predicates, predicate extensibility, fully indexed Dates and Arrays, joins, nested matching, and swapable persistence engines in as little as 45K.

-# Installation
+## Installation

 npm install reasondb

-# Basic Use
+## Basic Use

-## Loading
+### Loading

 Users of Chrome 54.0 and greater can use the file at src\index.js so long as node-uuid is loaded first (45K):